GrahamDumpleton/mod_wsgi/win32/README.rst

 You must therefore use a version of Apache compiled for VC10.

-For Microsoft Visual Studio 2010, you need to download it from Microsoft.
+For the Microsoft C/C++ compiler, you need to download it from Microsoft.

 * http://www.visualstudio.com/downloads/download-visual-studio-vs#DownloadFamilies_4